Status Of Debt Payments Does Not Affect Bankruptcy Eligibility

 perhaps at a lower interest rate, but usually not a big difference and almost never enough to pay off the old debt.

-Using Your Savings Is A Bad Idea
+Using Your Savings To Pay Debts Is A Bad Idea

 Others deplete their cash reserves.
 The balances dwindle until there is nothing.